Course Outline

 5. Business Continuity Response (Implementation)

-7. Embedding Business Continuity Awareness in the Organization
+7. Embedding Business Continuity Awareness in the Organisation

-The price includes delivery of the full course syllabus by an approved BCS trainer and the BCS CBCM exam (which can be taken remotely in your own time and is centrally invigilated by BCS).
-Subject to successfully passing the exam (multiple choice, requiring a score of at least 65% to pass), participants will hold the accredited BCS Practitioner Certificate in Business Continuity Management (CBCM) for government.
+The price includes comprehensive delivery of the full course syllabus by an approved BCS trainer and the BCS CBCM exam (which can be taken remotely at your convenience and is centrally invigilated by BCS).
+Participants who successfully pass the exam (a multiple-choice test requiring a score of at least 65% to pass) will earn the accredited BCS Practitioner Certificate in Business Continuity Management (CBCM).

 Requirements